 What is it: As the name hints, this is a Ferrari themed amusement park that’s located on Yas Island in Abu Dhabi.
 Enclosed beneath its iconic roof, Ferrari World houses the world’s largest indoor amusement park.
 Opened in 2010, it’s home to the Formula Rossa – the globe’s fastest roller coaster.

 Features: The park – as you’d expect – is heavily influenced by Italian culture and Ferrari’s proud heritage of high-performance sports cars and motor sport.
 The park’s hi-octane intentions are clearly stated with the Formula Rossa – a record-breaking roller coaster that’s capable of blasting adrenaline-pumped passengers around a twisty circuit at speeds of up to 149mph.
-However, it’s not all about white-knuckled terror, you could always try the Tyre Twist – Ferrari World’s take on the traditional ‘tea cup ride’… Returning to the F1 theme, there’s everything from Driving With Champions – an interactive 3D show that follows the life of a Ferrari engineer – to G-Force, which mimics acceleration forces experienced by Formula 1 pilots with a spaceshot tower launching passengers over 62 metres into the air.
+However, it’s not all about white-knuckled terror; you could always try the Tyre Twist – Ferrari World’s take on the traditional ‘tea cup ride’… Returning to the F1 theme, there’s everything from Driving With The Champion – an interactive 3D show that follows the life of a Ferrari engineer – to Scuderia Challenge putting your racing skills to the test with a state-of-the-art simulator.
 Kids will also get the chance to drive a child-sized F430 GT Spider or F1 racer on a network of mini streets and racing circuit.
-The mechanically minded might well enjoy a trip on the V12 – a fascinating water flume ride through the heart of a giant Ferrari 599 engine.
+The mechanically minded might well enjoy getting up close and personal with Ferrari’s car making history with the spectacular collection of its classic and contemporary models.
 With all this on offer, you’ll soon need a trip to the pits where you and your family can refuel at one of the many Italian-themed restaurants.
 Choose to stay in one of Ferrari World’s Yas Island-located partner hotels and you’ll get dedicated admission points to help beat the queues.

 Who’s it for: Families, kids and thrill seekers are all welcome at Ferrari world.
 Don’t be put off by the testosterone-fuelled image usually associated with sports cars and motor racing, kids and parents will be equally enthralled.